Blog

 Create a claim file and save every email, letter, voicemail, claim number, and adjuster name.
 If the insurer asks for broad medical authorizations or pushes you to settle quickly, slow down.
 Fast settlements often happen before the full value of the claim is clear.

-What Evidence Do You Need to Prove a Florida Personal Injury Claim?
+What Evidence Do You Need for a Strong Injury Claim?

 To recover compensation, you generally need evidence showing the other party was negligent and that the negligence caused measurable harm.
 Useful evidence often includes: